Skip to main content

 “Ringing” plots

-150-way logistic regression: basically just a bunch of model_dim vectors each individually trained to activate for e.g. a 50 char line, 51 char, etc. If they take all these guys and do PCA, the top 6 components capture 82% of the variance of these vectors.
-You can just plot the behavior of each of these logistic regression probes on a heatmap, and see that the diagonal is quite fuzzy.
+Anyway, if they take all these guys and do PCA, the top 6 components capture 82% of the variance of these vectors.
+You can just plot the behavior of each of these logistic regression probes d-dimensional probe rows on a heatmap, and see that the diagonal is quite fuzzy.
 But you also see that there is some small off-diagonal “ringing” in their predictions as well (which also occurs if you take cosine sim. between all the mean vectors, or the probe vectors).

 • A very fuzzy intuition for this is that if you have some representation of line width that snakes around within a subspace back onto itself, as well as a logistic regression probe vector that’s trained to have a high dot product with lines of a particular length, then it wouldn’t just slightly activate for adjacent line widths but also for areas near it on the spiral.
 (This is basically the intuition in their toy example.)